this complete guide to the meaning of upsherin.

 What is an Upsherin?

 Your little boy turns three, and presto!
 He’s a card-carrying, kippah-wearing member of the Jewish nation.
 He gets his first pair of tzitzis, is introduced to the aleph-beis, and is the star of his very own special upsherin ceremony, a highlight of which is receiving a “big boy” brand-new haircut.
-Actually, the literal meaning of upsherin is simply to “cut off,” referring to the haircutting ceremony.
-But to most people, the celebration on their son’s third birthday is so much more than a haircut it includes the themed upsherin cakes typically served at such events, and the upsherin pictures no one can resist taking of the adorable birthday boy.
+Actually, “upsherin”, meaning the literal meaning of upsherin is simply to “cut off,” referring to the haircutting ceremony.
+But to most people, the upsherin celebration on their son’s third birthday is so much more than a haircut it includes the themed upsherin cakes typically served at such events, and the upsherin pictures no one can resist taking of the adorable birthday boy.
 It’s a festive occasion marked with meaningful customs and a social event.

 For generations, Jews have been leaving a boy’s hair uncut, long and flowing until he turns three.
 The third birthday marks the transition from being a toddler who needs constant care to a child who is self-sufficient and productive.
 These first three years of a Jewish boy’s life are compared to the first three years of a fruit-bearing tree.
 We are commanded not to eat the fruit of a tree for its first three years.
 The fruit of those years are called orlah, meaning “blocked off.”
 Just as the fruit is barred from use for three years, a child’s first three years of life also are not utilized for the performance of mitzvos.

 As soon as the child turns three, however, he leaves the state of orlah and can now learn how to observe the Torah.
-This is an occasion of joy, as we welcome the child into Torah and mitzvos and teach him about the joy in them.
+This upsherin ceremony is therefore an occasion of joy, as we welcome the child into Torah and mitzvos and teach him about the joy in them.

 The very first mitzvah that we introduce the child to on this day is that of peyos (sidelocks, also pronounced as peyot).
 This is a fulfillment of the commandment not to cut the hair at the corners of the head.
-By cutting off the rest of the child’s long hair, the peyot are revealed, and the child assumes a Jewish appearance.
+By cutting off the rest of the child’s long hair, the peyos are revealed, and the child at his upsherin assumes a Jewish appearance.
 He shows that he is proud of being seen as a Jewish little boy.

-After the haircut, the upsherin boy dons a kippah.
+After the haircut, the upsherin boy also dons a kippah.
 He’s taught that covering his head should remind him at all times that there is Someone above him, watching him.
 Starting to wear the kippah as a constant reminder when the child is young ensures that this knowledge stays with him for the rest of his life.
 When the child is given a tasty upsherin cake and recites a bracha over the treat, that upsherin blessing is a significant moment: it marks the occasion when his head, hand, and mouth all identify him as a child of the Jewish nation.

-Marking the occasion of beginning to observe mitzvos with festivities (adorable themed upsherin cake lovingly prepared by Mommy, anyone?) leaves an impression on your little boy.
+Marking the event of beginning to observe mitzvos with festivities (adorable themed upsherin cake lovingly prepared by Mommy, anyone?) leaves an impression on your little boy.
 He realizes that doing mitzvos is a privilege and a pleasure.

 How to Plan Your Upsherin Day

-When you’re planning an upsherin, you want to think about the haircutting aspect, of the is your son’s third birthday party.
+When you’re exploring upsherin party ideas, you want to think about the haircutting aspect, of the is your son’s third birthday party.
 An upsherin invitation is an invitation to a birthday bash with a Jewish flavor.
-Some like to emphasize the birthday part, with lots of fun activities for the kids, keeping an emphasis on the upsherin meaning truly makes the event special.
+While some therefore like to emphasize the birthday part, with lots of fun activities for the kids, keeping an emphasis on the upsherin meaning truly makes the event special.

-Personalized upsherin invitations are a great way to get the birthday party off to a great start.
-Upsherin-themed cards with scissors, hair, or kippah motifs can give your invitation flair, or you can add a picture of your son with his long, uncut hair for a perfect upsherin before and after easy comparison!
+Some upsherin ideas: Personalized upsherin invitations are a great way to get the birthday party off to a great start.
+Upsherin-themed cards with scissors, hair, or kippah motifs can give your invitation flair, or you can add upsherin pictures of your son with his long, uncut hair for a perfect upsherin before and after easy comparison!
 Who is typically on an upsherin invitation list?
 Your guest list will usually include close family, friends, and neighbors.

-Be prepared with your big boy’s new kippah and tzitzis for him to wear at the upsherin and afterwards.
+Be prepared with your upsherin boy’s new kippah and tzitzis for him to wear at the upsherin and afterwards.
 You’ll appreciate having a good-quality haircutting scissors on hand as friends and family take turns snipping as part of the upsherin ceremony.

 When the big day arrives, the birthday boy usually sits on a high chair as his hair gets cut.
 The first snip of hair is cut from the front of the head, where the child will one day lay his tefillin.
 Often, that first cut is reserved for the grandfather of the child.
 After that, the other guests will take their turns snipping.
 A beautiful practice is for each honored guest to give the little child an “upsherin blessing” on this auspicious occasion – a bracha for his future success.
 Once all the little snips are done, it’s time for a proper haircut, usually in the barber’s chair.

 Save the hair, though!
 A widely observed custom is to weigh the child’s shorn hair and donate the equivalent amount to charity.
 Others keep a charity box near the child as his hair is cut.
 For each snip, the child puts another coin into the box.
 Either way, the goal is to teach the child about yet another important mitzvah-that of charity.